LuisLuii/FastAPIQuickCRUD/README.md

   - [x] **CRUD route automatically generated** - Support Declarative class definitions and Imperative table

-  - [x] **Flexible API request** - `UPDATE ONE/MANY` `FIND ONE/MANY` `PATCH ONE/MANY` `DELETE ONE/MANY` supports  identify a specific resource (primary key) or resources whereas Query Parameter as a command to the resource to filter and limit the scope of the scope of data in request.
+  - [x] **Flexible API request** - `UPDATE ONE/MANY` `FIND ONE/MANY` `PATCH ONE/MANY` `DELETE ONE/MANY` supports Path Parameters (primary key) and Query Parameters as a command to the resource to filter and limit the scope of the scope of data in request.

 ## Constraint

-  - ❌ If there are multiple unique constraints, please use compound unique constraints instead
-  - ❌ If there are multiple unique constraints, please use compound unique constraints instead
+  - ❌ If there are multiple unique constraints, please use composite unique constraints instead
   - ❌ Composite primary key is not support
   - ❌ Not Support API requests with specific resource `xxx/{primary key}` when table have not primary key;
     - `UPDATE ONE`
     - `FIND ONE`
     - `PATCH ONE`
     - `DELETE ONE`
+  - ❌ [Alias](#alias) is not support for imperative table yet
-  - ❌ Some types of columns are not supported
+  - ❌ Some types of columns are not supported as query parameter
     - INTERVAL
     - JSON
     - JSONB